Sports-related curses: Home Grand Prix curse

 A number of drivers have apparently poor luck when racing in their home Grands Prix, with notable examples being Carlos Reutemann, Rubens Barrichello, Jenson Button, Mark Webber, Charles Leclerc and George Russell.
 Barrichello had qualified third or higher five times, including three pole positions during his 19 starts at the Brazilian Grand Prix, but out of these attempts, his best result was third in the 2004 running of the race, with the remainder of the attempts seeing either Barrichello dropping down the order or ending up retiring.
 An extreme example was Reutemann in 1974 Argentine Grand Prix when, after starting sixth, he took the lead of the race in the third lap and remained so until the penultimate lap, when the car's air intake broke, causing excessive fuel consumption and ultimately retiring, with Reutemann in tears as he exited the car (he would only manage two second places at home, in 1979 and 1981, this being his last home race).
-Leclerc, meanwhile, has only finished his home Grand Prix, the Monaco Grand Prix twice, with him retiring from all other starts in his home race including his entry in the FIA Formula 2 Championship in 2017, and also failing to start from pole position in the 2021 running of the race.
+Leclerc, meanwhile, did not finish his home Grand Prix, the Monaco Grand Prix until his fifth year in Formula One in 2022, with him retiring from all previous starts in his home race including his entry in the FIA Formula 2 Championship in 2017, and also failing to start after achieving pole position in the 2021 running of the race.
+In 2022, Leclerc again achieved pole position, but lost the race because of a strategy error.
 However, Leclerc broke his curse by winning the 2024 Monaco Grand Prix.
 Russell has only scored points at the British Grand Prix twice out of all of his visits in his home race (including the one-off 70th Anniversary Grand Prix at the same track).

 No Australian has ever been recorded finishing on the podium or outright winning in their home race, in both Adelaide and Melbourne since the race was added to the Formula One calendar in 1985, with Alan Jones being the last Australian to win a home Grand Prix, in 1980.
 Daniel Ricciardo came in second during the 2014 running of the event, but was subsequently disqualified due to a technical infringement.
-As of August 2024, Webber, Ricciardo and Oscar Piastri joint-hold the record for the highest finishing Australians in their home, with a 4th place each in the 2012, 2018 and 2024 editions.
+As of June 2026, Webber, Ricciardo and Oscar Piastri joint-hold the record for the highest finishing Australians in their home, with a 4th place each in the 2012, 2018 and 2024 editions.